moja-global/moja_global_docs/docs/faq.rst

 =========================================================================================================

 In case of the Docker installation for FLINT, it might be possible that the Docker hardware requirements are not met.
-Please ensure that atleast 4 CPU cores & 4 GB of RAM has been allotted to the Docker machine.
+Please ensure that at least 4 CPU cores & 4 GB of RAM has been allotted to the Docker machine.

 I have tried the above but my errors persist.
 What should I do?